solana-foundation/developer-content/content/courses/tokens-and-nfts/token-program.md

 Under the hood, `createAssociatedTokenAccount` is doing two things:

-1. Using `getAssociatedTokenAddress` to derive the associated token account address from the `mint` and `owner`
+1. Using `getAssociatedTokenAddressSync` to derive the associated token account address from the `mint` and `owner`
 2. Building a transaction using instructions from `createAssociatedTokenAccountInstruction`